der-carnivore/BingAds-docs/BingAds/scripts/guides/errors-and-warnings.md

 }
 ```

 Other errors, such as runtime errors or entity retrieval failures will cause script execution to stop.
-When this happens the error message is output to the text logs.
+When this happens the error message is output to the [Text Log](./changes-and-text-logs#text-log).
 For example, the following code attempts to call a function that does not exist.

 ```javascript
 function main() {